phetsims/decaf/README.md

 ```

 ## Deploy production
-run the script from the previous command, outputted after `SERVER SCRIPT TO PROMOTE DEV VERSION TO PRODUCTION VERSION`
+Run the script from the previous command, outputted after `SERVER SCRIPT TO PROMOTE DEV VERSION TO PRODUCTION VERSION`

-Share links with ?simulation=... query parameters.
+Test launching the sim from the sim page.

 ## Batch build and deploy
 cd perennial